Loading image...Kiro

 Loading image...Okta authorization server URI

 In the Okta Admin Console, navigate to the Applications section, and open the OIDC application that you created for Kiro integration, for example Kiro-OIDC.
-Copy the Client ID value and paste it in the Application Id field of the Kiro Profile.
+Copy the Client ID value and paste it in the Client ID field of the Kiro Profile.

 Loading image...Okta OIDC application details